Rouhollah/ng-truncate-link/README.md

 </dr-truncate-link>
 ```
 ### details:
+- dr-truncate-link: name of directive.
 - link: put your address here.
-- number: With this field, you can specify how many characters are displayed.
+- number: With this attribute, you can specify how many characters are displayed.
 - text: your text must be here. static or dynamic.
 - more: this is a text that you want are displayed when the text has truncated.
 - less: This text is displayed before the main text is shortened.